android-study-playground/my-favorite-hero/README.md

-# my-favortite-hero
+# my-favorite-hero
-Used to give a mini course at UFRPE
+Repository used to Give a mini course to friends at The University - UFRPE